A blue, green and orange image of a globe in a paper cut style with communications icons surrounding it

 Consumer Privacy Rights and Privacy Record Requests

-I am providing a secure link for the recipients of this email who have a named user and not a generic email alias on their EventBuilder account, to access the Consumer Privacy Request information: <Secure OneDrive Link should be inserted here> Please note that we will maintain a record of this request, but the linked file will be permanently deleted 10 business days from today.
+I am providing a secure link for the recipients of this email who have a named user and not a generic email alias on their EventBuilder Administrator account, to access the privacy request information: [secure view-only OneDrive link].
+Please note that we will maintain a record of this request, but the linked file will be permanently deleted 10 business days from today.

 Have a great day!